Main page content

 Referendum for schools on joining the First Nation School Board

-The following school communities are voting on whether thier school will be operated by the First Nation School Board:
+The following school communities voted on whether their school will be operated by the First Nation School Board.
+Polling day was held on February 28, 2023:

 • Del Van Gorder in Faro